Clara Bow: Retirement and later years

-Bow and actor Rex Bell (later a lieutenant governor of Nevada) had two sons, Tony Beldam (born 1934, changed name to Rex Anthony Bell, Jr., died 2011) and George Beldam, Jr. (born 1938).
+Bow and actor Rex Bell (later a lieutenant governor of Nevada) had two sons, Tony Beldam (born 1934, changed name to Rex Anthony Bell, Jr., died 2011) and George Beldam, Jr. (born 1938, died in 2024).
 Bow retired from acting in 1933.
-In September 1937, she and Bell opened The 'It' Cafe in the Hollywood Plaza Hotel at 1637 N Vine Street near Hollywood Boulevard in Los Angeles.
-It closed in 1943.
+In September 1937, Bow and Bell opened The 'It' Cafe in the Hollywood Plaza Hotel at 1637 N Vine Street, near Hollywood Boulevard in Los Angeles.
+They sold the cafe in 1943.
 Her last public performance, albeit fleeting, came in 1947 on the radio show Truth or Consequences.
 Bow was the mystery voice in the show's "Mrs. Hush" contest.

 Health issues

 Bow eventually began showing symptoms of psychiatric illness.
 She became socially withdrawn and, although she refused to socialize with her husband, she also refused to let him leave the house alone.
-In 1944, while Bell was running for the U.S. House of Representatives, Bow tried to commit suicide.
+In 1944, while Bell was running for the U.S. House of Representatives, Bow attempted suicide.
 A note was found in which Bow stated she preferred death to a public life.

 In 1949, she checked into The Institute of Living to be treated for her chronic insomnia and diffuse abdominal pains.
 Shock treatment was tried and numerous psychological tests performed.
 Bow's IQ was measured "bright normal", while others claimed she was unable to reason, had poor judgment and displayed inappropriate or even bizarre behavior.
 Her pains were considered delusional and she was diagnosed with schizophrenia; however, she experienced neither auditory nor visual hallucinations.
 Analysts tied the onset of the illness, as well as her insomnia, to the "butcher knife episode" back in 1922, but Bow rejected psychological explanations and left the institute.
 She did not return to her family.
 After leaving the institution, Bow lived alone in a bungalow, which she rarely left, until her death.